 Getting From Thessaloniki To Athens By Car

-Car travel allows you to discover the country at your own pace, with no rush at all.
+Car travel allows you to discover the country at your own pace, with no rush.
 It gives you enough flexibility to stop at any point you want, admire unique and very different landscapes, and explore unknown corners that travelers would otherwise overlook.

 A trip by car from Thessaloniki to Athens takes about 5 hours.
 The best way to travel the 501 km is via A1 and A/D Pireos Athinon Thessalonikis Evzonon/A1/E75 roads.
-All of these are in reasonably good condition, and it can be an enjoyable experience.
+All of these are in reasonably good condition and can be an enjoyable experience.

 If you’re taking it easy and enjoying the road trip, you could stop in places like Veria, Larissa, and Volos (to name only a few) along the way.